-Port Dickson District is a port district in Negeri Sembilan, Malaysia and is the sole coastal district in the state.
-The area was named after Sir John Frederick Dickson, a British High Officer serving in the Straits Settlement towards the nineteenth century.
+Port Dickson is a port district in Negeri Sembilan named after Sir John Frederick Dickson, a British High Officer serving in the Straits Settlement in the nineteenth century.
 Because of its strategic geographic location, he saw the potential to turn the region into a port and named it Port Dickson.
 As one of the quickest escapes for Kuala Lumpur city folks, here are some of the best Port Dickson attractions you should visit.

-The art gallery exhibits more than fifty illusionist artworks painted by artists from China on three levels of the structure, all of which can be viewed.
+The art gallery exhibits more than 50 illusionist artworks painted by artists from China on three levels of the structure, all of which can be viewed.
 It is separated into five sections: adventure, aquarium, animation, exotic, and dark art zones.
 As one of the exciting Port Dickson attractions, it is always a great choice to visit with a group of friends or family because the fun is blending in the artwork and taking pictures of one another.

 Even if you don’t have somebody to photograph you or can’t seem to find the right angle, the gallery has helpful staff ready to assist you with your needs.
 You can also get your pictures printed on gifts, such as cushion covers, mugs, t-shirts, etc.

 P.D.
-Ostrich Show Farm have several parks combined, such as the cat park, Planet Jurassic, upside-down house, and many more.
+Ostrich Show Farm has several parks combined, such as the cat park, Planet Jurassic, upside-down house, and many more.
 It is an exciting experience to pet and feed domestic pets and farm animals at the petting zoo.
-You will have the opportunity to bond with a variety of animals, including goats, hens, peacocks, ducks, donkeys, and rabbits, as well as discover exciting facts about them.
+You will have the opportunity to bond with various animals, including goats, hens, peacocks, ducks, donkeys, and rabbits, and discover exciting facts about them.

-The ostrich farm is well-known for allowing visitors to interact, feed, and even race with the ostriches.
-Aside from the farm, the interactive section with pedigree dogs and horseback riding activities are also popular.
-On a hot sunny day, after visiting the zoo, you can relax in their cafe and enjoy farm-made cendol.
+This Port Dickson attraction is well-known for allowing visitors to interact, feed, and even race with the ostriches.
+Aside from the farm, the interactive section with pedigree dogs and horseback riding activities is also popular.
+After visiting the zoo on a hot sunny day, you can relax in their cafe and enjoy farm-made cendol.

 Light Safari is when the zoo is elevated with various light decorations at night.
 Both the colourful lights and the animals amuse the children and adults too.
 There is also a small area with more than forty sculptures called Planet Jurassic.
 Some of these sculptures are powered by sensor-triggered animatronics, making lifelike motions to entertain the children.